 Caring For Canna Lilies

 Throughout the growing season, provide consistent moisture to your canna lilies and do not allow the soil to dry out.
-You can reduce watering after the flowers have bloomed.
+You can reduce watering in your flower beds after the exotic flowers have bloomed.

-Cannas can be greedy feeders so applying a general-purpose fertilizer halfway through the season can be beneficial.
+Cannas can be greedy, heavy feeders, so applying a general-purpose organic fertilizer halfway through the season can be beneficial.
 This can promote a brilliant display of flowers and foliage.

 Once the stem is spent, it can be removed from the base at the end of the season.